 Is there some topic or hobby I enjoy learning about or practicing so much that I feel others should hear about it?

 Let us use aviation as an example.
-If you have a deep interest in aviation, use bullet points to help brainstorm a potential outline for your writing:
+Suppose you've got a deep interest in aviation.
+Use bullet points to help brainstorm a potential outline for your writing:

 Meaningful interest: Aviation